al-mehedi-hasan-afridi/Data-Analysis-Portfolio/README.md

 <h1 align="center"><strong>Data Analysis Portfolio</strong></h1>

 Welcome to my data analysis portfolio!
-This repository showcases a collection of my data analysis and visualization projects, demonstrating my proficiency with tools such as SQL, Excel, Python, Power BI, and Tableau.
+This repository showcases a collection of my data analysis and visualization projects, which demonstrate my proficiency with tools such as SQL, Excel, Python, Power BI, and Tableau.
 Each project includes datasets, code, and dashboards that are used to analyze and visualize data to derive actionable insights.

 ## Table of Contents